 Transfer Leftover 529 Funds To Your Account

 If your child has already finished their collegiate education and there is money left over in their 529 plan, you can also transfer the remaining funds to your account.
 No tax penalties will be accessed with the transfer as long as the new beneficiary is a family member to the original one — which you are.
 By rolling over these 529 plan assets to your account, you can use the money you’ve already set aside for college expenses, but now it’s funding your own continuing education.

 Why not ask for family and friends to give you the gift of higher education at your birthday or the holidays to help fund your 529 plan?
 They may prefer to contribute to your continuing education rather than have to buy the latest and greatest fad.
 You can set up a code through Ugift which will allow gift givers to donate directly to your 529 plan online without needing the actual account number.
 Your loved ones can even check to make sure their electronic contribution is securely transferred from their bank account by visiting Ugift529.com.
 Once a gift giver has the code, they can continue to make one-time or recurring electronic gifts for college without fees.

 If your children are interested in continuing their own education into graduate school, encourage them to contribute to their own 529 plan.
 Once they turn 18, your children can also open a 529 account, list themselves as the beneficiary, and then start setting aside money to fund their ongoing schooling.
 This way they may also benefit from all the tax advantages of owning a 529.

 It’s simple to start to 529 account for yourself.
 Visit CollegeAdvantage.com for additional information, such as investment options and investment performance.
-When you’re ready to join Ohio’s 529 Savings Program, it’s easy to open an account here.
+When you’re ready to join Ohio’s 529 Savings Program, it’s easy to open an account with as little as $25.
 As always, with CollegeAdvantage, it’s your plan, your way.

 Posted on November 16, 2016